-These two multi-billion-dollar corporations, Sony and Microsoft, will be going head-to-head this Christmas.
+These two multi-billion-dollar corporations, Sony and Microsoft, will be going head to head this Christmas.
 But what’s interesting is how close together they’ve decided to launch.
-The consoles’ predecessors, the PS3 and the Xbox 360, were each released roughly a year apart between 2005-2006.
-Going way back to 2000-2001, the story was similar for the PS2 and the first Xbox.
+The consoles’ predecessors, the PS3 and the Xbox 360, were each released roughly a year apart between 2005 and 2006.
+Going way back to 2000 through 2001, the story was similar for the PS2 and the first Xbox.

 In late 2013, the next additions will be available to the gaming world just a week apart from each other.
 But how will this affect holiday consumer spending?